BioHack Academy

 Bio-technological developments follow each other at a rapid pace.
 Inventions, such as the CRISPR-Cas9 technique that allows genetic editing of DNA, can have far-reaching consequences.
 The BioHack Academy promotes wider access to knowledge and tools outside institutional science and allows for a wider distribution of biotechnological literacy.
 In the BioHack Academy the focus is on learning the basics of biotechnology, working with biomaterials and collaborating building your own lab equipment.
 We will teach you how to join the bio revolution and build your own lab equipment using a local makerspace or Fablab.

-The BioHack Academy 2024 has a duration of 12 weeks, from 18 March until 6 June 2024.
-The workshops and lectures are on Monday and Tuesday.
+The BioHack Academy has a duration of 10 weeks.
+The workshops and lectures are on Monday and Wednesday.
 Each theme is lectured by a guest speaker sharing their knowledge and expertise in the field of biohacking.

 BioHack Academy is taught in English.